New York confidence trickster’s reversal of fortune

 Maria and Alexi scrimped and saved every penny to send their precious son to college, their health suffering from the years of hard work.

-Away from New York and his parents for the first time, Dimitriou relied on his charm to get by.
+Away from his parents for the first time, Dimitriou relied on his charm to get by.
 He attracted girls with his athletic body, disarming smile and good looks, targeting those from wealthy families.

 “What’s wrong, Dim.”
 Jayne raised herself from the pillows, she placed an arm around his shoulders.

-Jayne’s forehead creased with concern, “That’s awful Dim, how much do they need?”
+Jayne’s forehead creased with concern, “That’s awful, how much do they need?”

 “$10,000, but I’ve decided, I’m leaving the college and getting a job.”
 Dimitriou covered his face with his hands, “My poor sister.”